elastic/ml-cpp/jupyter/README.md

     ```bash
     gcloud compute instances create-with-container jupyter-mlcpp-large \
-    --container-image=gcr.io/elastic-ml/incremental-learning-jupyter:try42 --boot-disk-size=200GB \
+    --container-image=gcr.io/elastic-ml/incremental-learning-jupyter:tag --boot-disk-size=200GB \
     --container-privileged --tags=https-server,incremental-learning-jupyter-server,allow-ssh \
     --machine-type=e2-standard-16
     ```

-    Once the instance is created, you receive the external IP address of the instance.
+    Once the instance is created, you receive the external IP address of the instance. `tag` should match the label you chose for the Docker image which you pushed to the registry.

 2. Navigate to `https://<external_ip>:9999`.
 Since it is HTTPS and we are using self-signed certificates, you need to confirm the security exception.